okx/okexchain-docs/docs/validators/detail/distr.md

-Detailed explanation of OKCs staking rewards algorithm
+# OKC staking rewards algorithm

-# Background
+## Background

 OKC allows users to stake OKT and vote for one or more validators, thus allowing users to receive dividend rewards on the chain.
 This paper explains the principles and specific guidelines of dividend rewards obtained from staking OKT.

-# Example of an on-chain staking reward
+## Example of an on-chain staking reward

 OKC allows anyone that stakes a minimum of atleast 10,000 OKT the ability to operate a full node to become a registered validator.
 After every epoch cycle (252 blocks), OKC will calculate the weight of every validator and the Top 21 weighted nodes will become the next epoch cycle’s block producers that participate in consensus, while the others become alternative nodes.
 Under Tendermint’s consensus algorithm, these 21 nodes will vote to produce the new block.
 Every validator that participates in the maintenance of the OKC network receives a corresponding block reward.